he1nh/openshift-prometheus/README.md

 oc logs -f $(oc get pods -o name -l app=prometheus)
 ```

-Navigate to the prometheus url and view the status of the *targets*.
+Navigate to the prometheus URL and view the status of the *targets*.

 ## Adding router metrics